carpentries-incubator/git-novice-branch-pr/_episodes/08-conflict.md

 ~~~
 {: .output}

-And then merge the changes from `marsTemp`
+And then merge the changes from `marsTemp` into our current branch, `master`.

 ~~~
 $ git merge marsTemp